Ask a doctor about a prescription for MONTELUKAST MABO 10 mg FILM-COATED TABLETS

 Your doctor will assess whether you can take Montelukast MABO during this period.

-It is unknown whether Montelukast MABO appears in breast milk.
-If you are breastfeeding or intend to breastfeed, consult your doctor before taking Montelukast MABO.
+It is not known whether Montelukast MABO appears in breast milk.
+If you are breastfeeding or plan to breastfeed, you should consult your doctor before taking Montelukast MABO.

 Montelukast MABO is not expected to affect your ability to drive a car or operate machines.
 However, individual responses to the medicine may vary.
-Certain adverse effects (such as dizziness and somnolence) that have been reported rarely with Montelukast MABO may affect the patient's ability to drive or operate machines.
+Certain side effects (such as dizziness and drowsiness) that have been reported very rarely with Montelukast MABO may affect the patient's ability to drive or operate machines.

 Montelukast MABO 10 mg contains lactose